Exclusive: Iran's reactor fuel demand emerges as sticking point in nuclear talks

 ROWING BACK?

-That might hurt Tehran's negotiating stance, which relies in part on Moscow's moderate approach toward Tehran compared to the West at the talks.
+That might hurt Tehran's negotiating stance, which relies in part on Moscow's moderate approach towards Tehran compared to the West at the talks.

 To reach a deal, the sides will also have to agree issues such as the future of other Iranian nuclear facilities and the speed and timeline of Western relief from economic sanctions.